League-of-Pandas/Speech-Emotion-Recognition/README.md

 - 4 Hours

+given: user can see the accuracy of the model. when : they order to see how correct the result is. then : Ensure that the accuracy is above 60.

 4. As a user I want to see a visual representation of the sound waves of the sound file.
  Feature Tasks: